Demographic Lookup Tool for the Tri-state Region

 Last Updated on Thursday, January 12 2017 13:16

 Monitoring changes in the size, movement, and characteristics of a population is an important barometer of well-being.
 A region can't thrive without people choosing to live there either by the happenstance of birth and opting to stay, or by choosing to relocate from somewhere else.

 The U.S. Census Bureau is the primary source of demographic data in the United States.
 The primary surveys which include data at the sub-state level are the American Community Survey, the Decennial Census and the population estimates and projections program.

 The American Community Survey from the U.S. Census Bureau is considered the replacement for the census "long form."
 The ACS happens every year with resulting 1-year, 3-year and 5-year estimates for geographies that meet certain population thresholds.

-(Note: These are large files, 8MB, and can take awhile to open.
-Microsoft Excel is needed to run these files.
-These files are not intended for use with any Mac OS product.)
+(Note: These are large [8MB] files and can take a while to open.
+Microsoft Excel is needed to run these files.)